kkinnear/zprint/doc/reference.md

 a better way of accomplishing this, or the API may change in important ways.
 In the event you write a function that works, let me know!

+#### :respect-bl? _false_

+This will cause zprint to respect incoming blank lines.
+If this is enabled, zprint will add newlines and remove newlines as necessary, but will not remove any existing blank lines when formatting lists.
+Existing formatting configuration will be followed, of course with the constraint that existing blank lines will be included wherever they appear.
+Note that blank lines at the "top level" (i.e., those outside of `(defn ...)` and `(def ...)` expressions) are always respected and never changed. `:respect-bl?` controls what happens to blank lines __within__ `defn` and `def` expressions.

+If you wish to use zprint to enforce a particular format, using `:respect-bl?` might be a bad idea -- since it depends on the incoming source with regard to blank lines.

+If you use blank lines a lot within function definitions in order to make them more readable, this can be a good capability to enable globally.

+#### :respect-nl? _false_

+This will cause zprint to respect incoming newlines.
+If this is enabled, zprint will add newlines, but will not remove any existing newlines when formatting lists.
+Existing formatting configuration will be followed, of course with the constraint that existing newlines will be included wherever they appear.

 _____
 ## :map